 World Snake Day, held every year on July 16, aims to increase awareness regarding the over 3,500 snake species that exist across the world.
 Yes, that’s a lot of snakes!
 And, guess what?
-Not all of them are as scary or poisonous as we believe them to be.
+Not all of them are as scary or venomous as we believe them to be.
 The fascinating reptiles are often not given the recognition they deserve just because of the bad reputation they have earned over the years.
 For instance, a friend who is a traitor is known as a ‘snake.’
 The day aims to change the negative perception surrounding snakes and promote the love for all living beings — even the ones we fear.

 History of World Snake Day